-4.16 Upper Grand District School Board Requirements
+4.16 School Planning and Requirements

 The Upper Grand District School Board ("UGDSB") has confirmed that a new elementary school is required within the Secondary Plan Area.
-The UGDSB school site is to be eight acres in area and located within the northeast portion of the Study Area.
-The future school site is required to address the UDGSB locational requirements.
+The UGDSB school site is to be eight acres in area and located within the central east portion of the Study Area.
+The future school site addresses the UDGSB locational requirements.
 The UGDSB has entered into an Agreement with one of the area landowners related to provision of land for a future school.